michael-sumner/go-make-things/content/articles/2017-10-24-checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript.md

 title: Checking event target selectors with event bubbling in vanilla JavaScript
 ---

-Event bubbling is an approach is to listening for events that's better for performance and gives you a bit more flexibility.
+Event bubbling is an approach to listening for events that's better for performance and gives you a bit more flexibility.

 Instead of adding event listeners to specific elements, you listen to all events on a parent element (often the `document` or `window`).
 Events within that element "bubble up," and you can check to see if the element that triggered the event (the `event.target`) matches the selector you really care about.